dell/csm-docs/content/v3/csidriver/features/powerscale.md

 **Note**: Storage class is not supported in CSI ephemeral inline volumes and all parameters are driver specific.
 CSI ephemeral volumes allow users to provide volumeAttributes directly to the CSI driver as part of the Pod spec.
-Following `volumeAttributes` are supported: size, ClusterName, AccessZone, IsiPath, IsiVolumePathPermissions, AzServiceIP.
+These `volumeAttributes` are supported: size, ClusterName, AccessZone, IsiPath, IsiVolumePathPermissions, AzServiceIP.
 For reference, check the description of parameters in the following example: [isilon.yaml](https://github.com/dell/csi-powerscale/blob/main/samples/storageclass/isilon.yaml)

 ## Topology